Game Editor

 • a staff member runs it from a Quick Action button on the control page,

-• an automation runs it with a Run a scene action, or
+• an automation runs it with a Scene action, or

 Because a scene is just a reusable list of steps, it’s the natural place for any sequence you want to fire the same way from several spots — a “reset the props” routine, a “house lights up” cue, or a “play the intro” sequence you trigger both automatically and by hand.